Business Laws Every Singapore Company Should Be Aware Of

 Singapore has one of the most efficient and business-oriented tax systems, with low tax rates and a range of various tax incentives.
 The Income Tax Act of Singapore is the main governing statute for corporate taxation.
 The law provides for a single-tier corporate tax system.
 This means that tax paid by a company on its profits is the only tax on such income (i.e., dividends are tax-free to shareholders).
 A company does not pay taxes on capital gains or on foreign-sourced income that was already subjected to taxation overseas.
 Thus, the main tax a Singapore company should file is the corporate tax at the rate of 17%, which most often is significantly lower due to numerous tax incentives and tax exemptions available to Singapore-resident companies.

-Singapore companies are required to complete their corporate tax returns by submitting annually two filings with IRAS (the Inland Revenue Authority of Singapore, the main government agency that levies and collects taxes in Singapore).
+Singapore companies are required to complete their corporate tax returns by submitting annually two filings with IRAS (the Inland Revenue Authority of Singapore, the main Singapore government agency that levies and collects taxes).
 These filings are as follows:

 Estimated Chargeable Income (ECI)